 How Are Assets Divided In A Divorce In Georgia?

 During a divorce in Georgia, separate property is typically retained its original owner.
 Marital property is subject to division according to the principle of equitable distribution.
 This means that the property is divided between the spouses according to what is “equitable,” or fair.
 While in some cases this results in marital property being divided equally, in many cases it does not.

 What is a Wife Entitled to in a Divorce in GA?

 In Georgia, each spouse is entitled to an "equitable" share of marital property.
 This law means the property is divided between the spouses in a "fair" way.
 In general, often two-thirds of the assets go to the higher wage earner and one-third to the other spouse.

 Our Approach To Contested Divorces

-At Daniels & Taylor, P.C., we handle your contested divorce in two ways.
+At Daniels & Taylor, P.C., our Gwinnett County family lawyers handle your contested divorce in two ways.
 First, we attempt to resolve your issues through negotiation or mediation while preparing for trial.
 If the case is not settled, we try the case before a judge or jury.
 Approximately 90% of all divorces are eventually settled before trial.
 Our divorce attorneys in Gwinnett County have the knowledge, understanding, and experience to help you reach a fair and equitable settlement – though if a settlement cannot be reached, we will fight for your rights zealously.
 We won't sugarcoat our advice.
 We will tell you what you NEED to hear even when it is not what you WANT to hear.
 If we miss your call we will call back within 24-48 hours and keep you informed at every step of the divorce process.